pwhb/parthenon/kindness-saga/funogods/draft.md

 "Oh, little child," she said, in her warm voice stained with an unnecessary sorriness, "I couldn't speak a word in the foreigner's tongue."

 "It's okay, Yia-yia," I reassured her.
-"I'll translate.I'm just not as good as explaining in detail myself."
+"I'll translate.
+I'm just not as good as explaining in detail myself."

 The old lady agreed to help me.
 She asked her neighbor shopkeeper to keep watch on her stall and followed me.
 I could sense her eagerness to share her knowledge, her loneliness finding a momentary companion in me.